Audience: Early childhood educators, directors, administrators, and coaches

 “A must-read and study guide for those interested in exemplary early childhood care and education.
 Walk into the fear, break the organizational silence, stay curious and courageous, and do this work!”—Cynthia D. Jackson, executive director, Educare Learning Network

-Download the PLC/Book Study Guide and reproducible forms.
+Download the PLC/Book Study Guide and a reproducible form.